Veriqa · Evidence-first decision layer for quantum

 No internal quantum bench

-PQC deadline is live
+The PQC clock is live

 NIST finalized FIPS 203, 204 and 205 in August 2024.
 Harvest-now-decrypt-later means long-lived secrets are already exposed.
 Waiting is a risk decision, not a neutral one.